CS-440-Fall-2023/hw2/README.md

 This is an __individual submission__ on LMS and contributes to your individual __Review Factor__ which is 1 by default and penalized for non-submission.

-Deadline: 2359h on Tue, 4 Oct
+Deadline: 2359h on Mon, 3 Oct

 # Grading